-8. SUBSEQUENT EVENTS
+8. IMPACT OF COVID-19 AND SUBSEQUENT EVENTS

-Since January 22, 2020, the spread of COVID-19 has severely impacted many local economies in Canada and around the world.
-The World Health Organization declared COVID-19 to be a global pandemic.
-In many countries, businesses are being forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, lockdowns, and closures of non-essential businesses have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
-Global stock markets have also experienced great volatility and a significant decline.
+In March 2020, the World Health Organization declared a global pandemic due to COVID-19, which continues to spread in Canada and around the world.
+The situation is constantly evolving, and the measures put in place are having multiple impacts on local, provincial, national, and global economies.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, lockdowns, and closures of non-essential businesses, have all triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
 Governments and central banks have responded with monetary and fiscal interventions to stabilise economic conditions.

-In an attempt to follow mandates of health officials and government authorities, the Canadian Fencing Federation has cancelled all events from mid-March.
-The Federation has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the year ended March 31, 2020 have not been adjusted to reflect their impact.
+In an attempt to follow mandates of health officials and government authorities, the Federation has had to cancel or modify the programs and events they participated in from mid-March 2020 up until the year end date, which significantly contributed to a decrease of revenues.
+Managements recovery plan included obtaining support from the federal government and managing expenditures accordingly.

 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government responses, remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position of the Federation for future periods.
+The Federation has determined that these events are non-adjusting subsequent events.
+Accordingly, the financial position and results of operations as of and for the year ended March 31, 2021 have not been adjusted to reflect their impact.